 .
 If Executive's employment is terminated pursuant to Section 3.1(b) or (c), above, Executive shall have no further rights against the Company hereunder, except for the right to receive the Accrued Obligations.
-The treatment of Executive's incentive compensation provided under Section 2.2 hereof and the treatment of Executive's equity awards, if any, shall be governed by the terms of the applicable plans or grant agreements, except as explicitly provided to the contrary pursuant to this Agreement.
+The treatment of Executive's incentive compensation provided under Section 2.2 hereof shall be governed by the terms of the applicable plan, except as explicitly provided to the contrary pursuant to this Agreement.